-...0154 WRITING AND CRITICAL INQUIRY IN THE HUMANITIES (ENG 110Z), 1⁄2 Yr. .5 credit Writing and Critical Inquiry in the Humanities is offered in the fall semester via SUNY Albany's University in the High School program.
+Albany English 110Z Writing and Critical Inquiry in the Humanities is offered in the fall semester (quarters 1 and 2) via SUNY Albany's University in the High School program.
 Successful completion of this class earns the student three college credits.
-This is a writing intensive class (which fulfills a writing class requirement for many colleges).
+SUNY Albany requires students enrolling in this class to have a B or higher ELA grade the year prior and an overall GPA of B or higher.
+This translates to a 3.32 on the Windsor grading scale.
+This is a half year writing intensive class (which fulfills a writing class requirement for many colleges).
 Registration (tuition) for this college class is paid for by the Windsor Central School District.
 Students complete many reading and writing assignments outside of class and participate in class discussions on the readings.